gabysbrain/uncertainty-workshop-2015/source/index.html.md

 title: Welcome to the 2015 workshop on visualization for decision making under uncertainty
 ---

-The goal of this full-day workshop is to call on the research community to discuss the state-of-the-art and research challenges for supporting modeling and decision making under uncertainty in the computational and data sciences.
+This workshop calls on the research community to discuss the state-of-the-art and research challenges for supporting modeling and decision making under uncertainty in the computational and data sciences.
+When  creating visual tools for simulations, challenges exist in the uncertainty analysis (UA) of ensembles, the  sensitivity analysis (SA) of input-output models, and the decision making process that requires the understanding of risk stemming from both UA and SA.

-The workshop will be held on ???, 2015, as a one-day workshop at IEEE VIS 2015 in Chicago.
-All registered attendees of VisWeek will be able to attend the workshop.
+Over the last few years we have seen many different attempts to address these issues, and it is now time to review the achievements in the light of real-world applications.
+We therefore attempt to broaden the focus of uncertainty analysis to a more comprehensive approach to modeling and discuss the current and future requirements from an application-oriented perspective.

 # News